oracle/odpi/doc/src/public_functions/dpiContext.rst

 .. function:: void dpiContext_getClientVersion(const dpiContext \*context, \
-        int \*versionNum, int \*releaseNum, int \*updateNum, \
-        int \*portReleaseNum, int \*portUpdateNum)
+        dpiVersionInfo \*versionInfo)

-    Return the five components of the Oracle client version that is being used.
+    Return information about the version of the Oracle Client that is being used.

     **context** -- the context handle created earlier using the function :func:`dpiContext_create()`.
 If the handle is NULL or invalid an error is returned.

-    **versionNum** -- a pointer to the major version of the Oracle client that is being used, which will be populated by this function.

-    **releaseNum** -- a pointer to the release version of the Oracle client that is being used, which will be populated by this function.

-    **updateNum** -- a pointer to the update version of the Oraclie client that is being used, which will be populated by this function.

-    **portReleaseNum** -- a pointer to the port specific release version of the Oracle client that is being used, which will be populated by this function.

-    **portUpdateNum** -- a pointer to the port specific update version of the Oracle client that is being used, which will be populated by this function.
+    **versionInfo** -- a pointer to a :ref:`dpiVersionInfo` structure which will be populated with the version information of the Oracle Client being used.

 .. function:: void dpiContext_getError(const dpiContext \*context, \